ethersphere/storage-incentives/docs/STAKING.md

 - While frozen: `nodeEffectiveStake` is 0; further due withdrawals are blocked
 - Emits `StakeFrozen` when committed stake exists; otherwise `AccountFreezeExtended` for account-only freeze

-`Redistribution` uses freeze today; slash in redistribution is still commented out (ph5).

-#### slashDeposit(owner, amount)

-- Applies ready updates first (same ordering caveat as freeze for withdrawals)
-- Reduces `balance`, runs `_syncHeightToBalance` on partial slash, may zero balance while keeping overlay if queue non-empty
-- Emits `StakeSlashed` with requested `amount` (not necessarily the balance actually removed)
-- Not called from `Redistribution` in the current deployment

 ### Admin functions

 #### pause() / unpause()